NVISOsecurity/logalert.py/README.md

 use of ``logalert.py`` should be added as a cron job to the system.
 In the examples above, each command is part of a bash script which is ran each minute on the system.
-The caching system of ``logalert.py`` ensures the sending of new alerts by email and avoids duplicate alerts.
+The caching system of ``logalert.py`` ensures the sending of only new alerts and avoids duplicates.

 ## Contact
 logalert.py is developed & maintained by NVISO Labs.